shaloo/web3-user-personas/docs/personas/index.md

 *Example: Betting on high risk projects that are not regulated, or defying traditional norms.
 In case of a market drop or any unforeseen financial event, this behavior may change temporarily but the underlying character may not change in the long run.*

+### Tech Affinity

+Tech Affinity maps the specific Web3 technologies and solutions that resonate with each persona.
+It highlights the tools and features distinct to each user type.
+For example:

+* **For Power Users:** Deliver efficiency, advanced integrations, and technical depth.

+* **For Newcomers:** Focus on guardrails for successful onboarding without overwhelming.
+Use guided onboarding and simplified education that reduces friction.

+Aligning with a persona's tech affinity helps product builders by providing a strategic blueprint for resource allocation, feature prioritization, and user experience (UX) design.
+Essentially, it ensures the product is built on the right infrastructure and offers the right level of complexity for its target user.

 ### Pain Points